 Electrical considerations for a school bus conversion

-And while doing this, please ensure that your wiring connects all lights, basic tiny house HVAC system, and electrical appliances you may want to install in your home.
+And while doing this, please ensure that your wiring connects all lights, basic tiny house HVAC systems, and electrical appliances you may want to install in your home.

-School bus conversion and storage ideas
+Bus conversion storage ideas

-Even though there isn’t so much space in your home, you can make use of wall shelving, under-floor storage, vertical spaces, furniture with storage compartments, bed storage, and more.
+Even though there isn’t so much space in your home, you can make use of wall shelving, under-floor storage, vertical spaces, furniture (Couch with storage) with storage compartments, bed storage, and more.

 Also, you can look through YouTube videos to learn more about small bus conversion storage ideas.

 Is school bus conversion expensive?

 But keep in mind that what you end up spending depends on how sleek you want your interior to be.

-While the whole idea behind school bus conversion is to upscale older buses, you still want to make sure you purchase a reliable bus that won’t cost you a ton of money in expensive repairs.
+While the whole idea behind bus conversion is to upscale older buses, you still want to make sure you purchase a reliable bus that won’t cost you a ton of money in expensive repairs.

 There are several ways to save money on your school bus conversion project.
-Read on to find some exciting tips:

 - Visit architectural salvage stores to check out their catalog of used building materials.
 Another place you should be looking at is Habitat for Humanity Restores, as they have an extensive collection of different building materials you can use for the conversion process.

 - Get creative with your interiors.
-Instead of just buying expensive wood sidings for your walls or ceilings, it won’t hurt to opt for old wood pellets to build attractive and natural wood siding options.
+Instead of just buying expensive wood sidings for your walls or ceilings, ready-made cabnetry, it won’t hurt to opt for old wood pellets to build attractive and natural wood siding options.

 The master backroom